Tanandco/tanandco-crm2/replit.md

 ## Overview

-This is a premium touch-screen kiosk CRM system designed for Tan & Co salon/spa operations.
-The application features a modern Hebrew RTL interface with neon aesthetic, designed for customer self-service and salon management.
-The system integrates with multiple external services for payments, customer identification, access control, and automated marketing workflows.
+This project is a premium touch-screen kiosk CRM system designed for Tan & Co salon/spa operations.
+It features a modern Hebrew RTL interface with a neon aesthetic, focusing on customer self-service and salon management.
+The system integrates with multiple external services for payments, customer identification, access control, and automated marketing workflows, aiming to streamline salon operations and enhance the customer experience.

 ## User Preferences